arunghosh/arunghosh.github.io/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-I am from Kerala, also know as God's own country.
-It's a small state in India.
+I am Arun Ghosh, a being from God's own country, Kerala.
+Kerala is a small state in India.

 I started my career as embedded system developer in automobile industry for Bosch.
 I worked mostly with embedded C, C++ and automobile